 Because the oil cleansing method is a deep cleansing method, it’s best to wash your face with coconut oil no more than once a day, preferably at night before bed.
 If you still want to wash your face in the morning or freshen up after a workout, you can splash your face with water or wipe your face with a damp Norwex Body Cloth.
 Then, follow up with my DIY Apple Cider Vinegar Facial Toner.

-If you want to use the oil cleansing method to clean your face in the morning and at night, I recommend only doing so after you have tested the process out once a day for a few weeks.
 I personally do not recommend doing the oil cleansing method more than once a day early on because it is a deep cleansing method and exposing your skin to heavier oils multiple times a day may result is breakouts.
 For me, doing it once a day is perfect.
 When I do it twice a day, my skin becomes overly moisturized.

 Type, Storage, and Tidbits